bookofproofs/bookofproofs.github.io/_sources/history/19th-century/luzin.md

 * After returning to Russia, Luzin studied medicine and theology as well as mathematics.
 * His interest in mathematics slowly returned but it was not until 1909 that Luzin seems to have finally committed himself completely to mathematics.
 * In 1910 Luzin travelled abroad visiting Göttingen where he was influenced by Edmund Landau.
-* In 1914 Luzin and his wife separated for a short time and again Florensky seems to have helped them through the difficult time.
-* Florensky seems to have given good advice since Luzin and his wife returned to a successful marriage.
 * In 1917 Luzin was appointed as Professor of Pure Mathematics at Moscow University just before the Revolution.
 * The Revolution caused Luzin to rethink some of the same thoughts as he had done at the time of his crisis and again he exchanged letters with Florensky.
 * Over the next ten years Luzin and Egorov built up an impressive research group at the University of Moscow which the students called 'Luzitania'.